sphinx-gallery/sphinx-gallery/doc/configuration.rst

 =======================

-For quick visualization of your gallery, especially during the writing process, Sphinx-Gallery allows you to build your gallery without executing any of the code (see :ref:`without_execution`).
+For quick visualization of your gallery, especially during the writing process, Sphinx-Gallery allows you to build your gallery without executing the code (see :ref:`without_execution` and :ref:`filename/ignore patterns <build_pattern>`).
 This however, can cause warnings about missing image files if you have manually written links to automatically generated images.
 To prevent these warnings you can tell Sphinx-Gallery to create a number of dummy images for an example.

 For example, you may have an example ('my_example.py') that generates 2 figures, which you then reference manually elsewhere, e.g.,: